rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 ## Weak
 >_Weak_ consistency is used if you don't specify any level.

 _Weak_ instructs the node to check that it is the Leader, before querying the local SQLite file.
 Checking Leader state only involves checking state local to the node, so is very fast.
-There is, however, a very small window of time (milliseconds by default) during which the node may return stale data.
+There is, however, a very small window of time (milliseconds by default) during which the node may return stale data if a Leader-election is in progress.
 This is because after the local Leader check, but before the local SQLite database is read, another node could be elected Leader and make changes to the cluster.
 As result the node may not be quite up-to-date with the rest of cluster.

 If the node determines it is not the Leader, the node will transparently forward the request to the Leader.
 The node then waits for the response from the Leader, and then returns that response to the client.